top of page

 Q: Will it hurt my pet when he gets the microchip implanted?

 A: It won’t hurt any more than a routine vaccination – having a microchip implanted doesn’t even require anesthetic.
-The procedure is performed at your veterinarian’s office and is simple and similar to administering a vaccine or a routine shot.
-The microchip comes preloaded in a sterile applicator and is injected under the loose skin between the shoulder blades.
-The process takes only a few seconds, and your pet will not react any more than he would to a vaccination.
+The procedure is simple, quick, and performed at your veterinarian’s office.
+The chip comes preloaded in a sterile applicator and is injected under the loose skin between the shoulder blades.
+The process takes only a few seconds, and your pet usually reacts no more than he would to a vaccine.

 Q: Will a microchip tell me my pet’s location?

-A: Pet microchips are not tracking devices and do not work like global positioning devices (GPS).
-They are radio-frequency identification (RFID) implants that provide permanent ID for your pet.
-They use RFID technology, microchips do not require a power source like a GPS.
-When a microchip scanner is passed over the pet, the microchip gets enough power from the scanner to transmit the microchip’s ID number.
-Since there’s no battery and no moving parts, there’s nothing to keep charged, wear out, or replace.
-The microchip will last your pet’s lifetime.
+A: Microchips are not tracking devices and do not work like GPS.
+They are tiny radio-frequency identification (RFID) implants that provide permanent ID for your pet.
+When a microchip scanner is passed over your pet, the chip is powered by the scanner and transmits its unique ID number.
+Since there’s no battery and no moving parts, nothing wears out or needs replacing – it lasts your pet’s lifetime.

 Q: Why does my pet need a microchip when he already wears a collar with tags?